nexpy/nexpy/docs/source/pythonshell.rst

  >>> root['entry/scan_data'].nxsignal.__class__
  nexusformat.nexus.tree.NXvirtualfield

-.. note:: The virtual field is initially stored in a HDF5 core memory
+.. warning:: The virtual field is initially stored in a HDF5 core memory
              file, but it should be saved to disk before further access.
              Mapping data in virtual fields to the original files is both slow and memory intensive using the HDF5 core driver.

 NeXus Groups